JasonEtco/signoff-commit-action/README.md

 * Obviously, this is written directly into the YAML file.
 We'd move it out to a JS Action.
 * This runs an Actions workflow on every issue comment - _every_ issue comment.
 Might be able to lift some of that to the workflow (via [`steps[].if`](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idstepsif)) but this could cause usage/billing problems.
+* The commit is shown as being authored and committed by GitHub Actions; we can't easily say "authored by <user>" because that requires an email that we don't necessarily have.
+We can try to get the user's public email, or from a previous commit.